dhis2-metadata/TB-AGG-Tuberculosis/docs/tb_agg_no-design.md

 - It has been important to have a structure for the TB configuration toolkit that allows comparisons with the previous reporting framework.
 Using a flat structure allows certain fields (data elements) in this section to be reused in the previous version of the case registration form.
 - Analysis of this data is often done on specific combinations of these rows and columns, which have been defined as indicators.
 If necessary, this could be re-created using data element group sets.
 - A “previous anti-TB treatment status” category would only apply to two data elements.
 While including a similar concept/classification of previous treatment, both the data set for DS and DR TB and the previous reporting framework are structured differently.
 As a result, the category could not be used.
-This point is particularly valid for this version 2.0.0 of the tool, where the disaggregation was modified to remove the cases previously disaggregated by “relapse” (now recurrent) and “Previously treated (excluding relapses)” (now re-registered for treatment) into three categories: **New** (never treated for TB or or has not received anti-TB treatment for longer than 30 days, excluding TB preventive treatment), **Recurrent**, and **Previous treatment history unknown**.
+This point is particularly valid for version 2.0.0 of the tool, where the disaggregation was modified to remove the cases previously disaggregated by “relapse” (now recurrent) and “Previously treated (excluding relapses)” (now re-registered for treatment) into three categories: **New** (never treated for TB or has not received anti-TB treatment for longer than 30 days, excluding TB preventive treatment), **Recurrent**, and **Previous treatment history unknown**.

 The extrapulmonary cases are no longer reported in disaggregated format by treatment history in this version.
-In order to reduce on the reporting burden, especially for contexts without digital case/based systems, the new guidance has attempted to limit multiple disaggregation of TB cases *e.g. By multiple anatomical sites and previous history) to pulmonary TB cases.
+To reduce the reporting burden, especially for contexts without digital case/based systems, the new guidance has attempted to limit multiple disaggregations of TB cases *e.g. By multiple anatomical sites and previous history) to pulmonary TB cases.
-The indicator “TB - Extrapulmonary cases (CC or BC)” (UID: DLLSBjuacCn)  was set up to provide a continuity between the old DEs of extrapulmonary cases by treatment history, and the new single data element currently present in the section.

 ![ETB cases now without disaggregations](resources/images/TB_NOTIF_Q_008.png)